ContainerSolutions/terraform-examples/README.md

 ### Forcing tests

-You can force a test for a given provider (on `main` branche only) by adding a `.forcetest` file to the relevant folder.
+You can force a test for a given provider (on `main` branch only) by adding a `.forcetest` file to the relevant folder.

 For example, if you want to ensure that the aws tests run, then add an empty file in `aws/.forcetest`.
 On a successfully completed test run, these files are removed as part of the 'success commit' in the github action workflow.